-- (1) The audit fees include services rendered in connection with the audit of Osisko's annual consolidated financial statements and annual audit fees for two separate audit opinions of two subsidiaries of Osisko. - (2) The audit-related fees are related to translation services for financial statements and management's discussion and analysis reports. - (3) Tax fees are related to tax compliance, tax planning and tax advice services for the preparation of corporate tax returns and for proposed transactions.
+- (1) Audit fees include services rendered in connection with the audit of Osisko's annual consolidated financial statements and audit fees for separate audit opinions of subsidiaries of Osisko.
+In 2023, audit fees also include services rendered in relation to Osisko's Short Form Base Shelf Prospectus dated July 26, 2023.
+In 2022, audit fees also include services rendered in relation to Osisko's Short Form Prospectus dated March 25, 2022 and services rendered in relation to the listing of Osisko Development (which was a subsidiary of Osisko until September 30, 2022) on the New York Stock Exchange. - (2) The audit-related fees are related to translation services for financial statements and management's discussion and analysis reports.

+(3) Tax fees are related to tax compliance, tax planning and tax advice services for the preparation of corporate tax returns and for proposed transactions.